-Unlike the plaintiffs in de la Cruz and Rodriguez, Plaintiff has evidence from which a jury could conclude that she suffered an adverse employment action as a result of her transfer.
+Unlike the plaintiffs in de la Cruz and Rodriguez, Plaintiff has not presented sufficient evidence from which a jury could conclude that she suffered an adverse employment action as a result of her transfer.
 Plaintiff retained her salary, job title, and all of her job responsibilities when she was transferred to the reception area.
-(See Shipman Aff.
-9 13-14.)
+(See Shipman Aff. §§ 13-14.)
 The only change in her conditions of employment was a physical relocation and the addition of some residual duties from a departing employee.
-Plaintiff claims that these were duties of a person she had supervised, but offers nothing in the record that either of these changes would have been objectively perceived as materially "less prestigious" or that they would have altered the terms of her employment in a negative way.
+Plaintiff claims that these were duties of a person she had supervised, but offers nothing in the record that either of these changes would have been objectively perceived as materially "less prestigious" or that they would have curtailed her opportunities for career advancement, such that the transfer would have altered the terms of her employment in a negative way.
 Therefore, Plaintiff has not established that her transfer to the reception area was an "adverse employment action" under the ADA or the CFEPA, and thus fails to state a prima facie claim of disability discrimination as a result of her transfer.

 Defendant's Motion for Summary Judgment is granted on Plaintiff's demotion claim.